Efficient Model-Free Exploration in Low-Rank MDPs: Problem Setting

 \end{definition} Informally, an $(\alpha,\veps)$-policy cover $\Psi$ has the property that for every state $x\in\cX$ that is reachable with probability at least $\veps\cdot \|\muh[h](x)\|$, there exists a policy in $\Psi$ that reaches it with probability at least $\alpha\cdot\veps \cdot \|\muh[h](x)\|$.
 We show (\cref{sec:reward_based}) that given access to such a policy cover with $\alpha =\poly(\veps, d^{-1} ,A^{-1})$, it is possible to optimize any downstream reward function to $\bigoh(\veps)$ precision with polynomial sample complexity.

 \begin{remark} \pref{def:polcover101} generalizes the notion of approximate policy cover used by \citet{mhammedi2023representation} for the Block MDP setting; as in that work, the definition allows one to sacrifice states for which the maximum occupancy is small, which is necessary in the absence of reachability-style assumptions \citep{misra2019kinematic,modi2021model,agarwal2022}.
 Compared to \citet{mhammedi2023representation}, we replace the Block MDP condition $\max_{\pi \in \Pim} d^{\pi}(x) \geq \veps$ by $\max_{\pi \in \Pim} d^{\pi}(x) \geq \veps\cdot \|\muh[h](x)\|$.
-As our analysis shows, the latter condition turns out to be better suited to the $\ell_2$ geometry of the \LRMDP model, and is sufficient for the purpose of optimizing downstream reward functions up to $O(\veps)$ precision (\cref{sec:reward_based}). \end{remark}
+As our analysis shows, the latter condition turns out to be better suited to the $\ell_2$ geometry of the \LRMDP model, and is sufficient for the purpose of optimizing downstream reward functions up to $O(\veps)$ precision (\cref{sec:reward_based}). \end{remark} In the analysis, it will be convenient to slightly generalize \cref{def:polcover101}. \begin{definition} For $\alpha, \veps\in (0,1]$, a distribution $P\in \Delta(\Pim)$ is an $(\alpha,\veps)$-randomized policy cover for layer $h$ if